gregnavis/active_record_doctor/README.md

 changed the table name).
 Active Record Doctor can help you identify these cases before they hit production.

+**IMPORTANT**.
+Models backed by views are supported only in:

+* Rails 5+ and _any_ database or
+* Rails 4.2 with PostgreSQL.

 The only think you need to do is run:

 ```
 bundle exec rake active_record_doctor:undefined_table_references